Recent Studies

 Working Papers

-Between 2007 and 2010 the U.S. government built 548 miles of border wall along the U.S.-Mexico border.
-Using administrative data on 5.7 million (primarily unauthorized) Mexican migrants, we study how the border wall expansion affected migration patterns between Mexican municipalities and U.S. counties.
-The wall changed migrants’ choice of route and their choice of destination within the United States, but it did not have a large effect on the choice of whether or not to migrate.
-On net, we estimate the wall decreased annual migration flows by 46,000.
-Incorporating the decrease in migration into a spatial equilibrium model, we estimate that the wall increased (decreased) wages of low-skill (high-skill) U.S. workers by a modest $2.89 ($3.60) per year.
+Between 2006 and 2010 the U.S. government built an additional 548 miles of border wall along the U.S.-Mexico border.
+Combining survey data from all major border crossing points with administrative data on 5.7 million primarily unauthorized Mexican migrants, we study how the border wall expansion affected migration patterns and local labor markets.
+The wall changed migrants’ choice of route, their choice of destination within the United States, and their decision to migrate in the first place.
+On net, we estimate the wall decreased migration flows by three hundred thousand migrants, roughly one-third of the observed decline in Mexican migration between 2005 and 2015.
+Incorporating the decrease in migration into a spatial equilibrium model, we estimate that the wall increased (decreased) wages of low-skill (high-skill) U.S. workers by a modest $9 ($21) per year.

 We investigate the equilibrium effects of subsidized student loans on tuition costs, enrollment, and student welfare.
 Two opposing forces make the impact on tuition theoretically ambiguous.
 First, students with loans become less price-sensitive because they do not bear the total tuition cost, causing tuition to rise (direct effect).
 Second, loan programs tend to increase the market share of more price-sensitive students, reducing tuition (composition effect).
 We develop a model of the supply and demand for higher education and estimate it leveraging a large change in the availability of student loans in Brazil.
 We find that Brazil’s current loan program raises prices by 1.2% and enrollment by 11% relative to a counterfactual without loans.
 In contrast, we show that an alternative policy that gives loans only to low-income students raises prices by just 0.3% and enrollment by 16%.
 Most of the difference in enrollment between the two policies are due to price changes coming from a stronger composition effect in the alternative policy.